Prince Harry: British Press Was Destroying My Mental Health

-Los Angeles, Feb 27 (IANS) Prince Harry has revealed that the British press had been destroying his mental health, citing it as a reason why he and his wife Megan Markle stepped back from their royal responsibilities.
+Los Angeles, Feb 27: Prince Harry has revealed that the British press had been destroying his mental health, citing it as a reason why he and his wife Meghan Markle stepped back from their royal responsibilities.

 “It was never walking away.
 It was stepping back, rather than stepping down.
 It was a really difficult environment, as I think a lot of people saw.
 We all know what the British press can be like, and it was destroying my mental health.
 I was like, ‘this is toxic.
 So I did what any husband and what any father would do, is like, I need to get my family out of here,” Harry said in an interview on The Late Late Show, according to a report in eonline.com.